ivmai/bdwgc/doc/gcdescr.md

 allows the garbage collector to easily ignore the collectors own data structures when it searches for root pointers.
 Other allocator and collector internal data structures are allocated dynamically with `GC_scratch_alloc`.
-`GC_scratch_alloc` does not allow for deallocation, and is therefore used only for permanent data structures.
+The latter does not allow for deallocation, and is therefore used only for permanent data structures.

-The allocator allocates objects of different _kinds_.
-Different kinds are handled somewhat differently by certain parts of the garbage collector.
+The allocator returns objects of different _kinds_.
+Different _kinds_ are handled somewhat differently by certain parts of the garbage collector.
 Certain kinds are scanned for pointers, others are not.
 Some may have per-object type descriptors that determine pointer locations.
 Or a specific kind may correspond to one specific object layout.
 Two built-in kinds are uncollectible.
 In spite of that, it is very likely that most C clients of the collector currently use at most two kinds: `NORMAL` and `PTRFREE` objects.
 The [GCJ](https://gcc.gnu.org/onlinedocs/gcc-4.8.5/gcj/) runtime also makes heavy use of a kind (allocated with `GC_gcj_malloc`) that stores type information at a known offset in method tables.